Right Channel Radios

 • If the SWR on channel 1 is higher than that on channel 40, your antenna is too short.

 If your antenna is too long, it is necessary to reduce its physical length.
-There are several methods for shortening an antenna which vary by manufacturer.
+There are several methods for shortening an antenna, which vary by manufacturer.
 Consult your owner’s manual for detailed instructions on how to shorten your antenna.
-While many antennas feature a “tunable tip” that makes use of a small screw, some antennas may need to be cut to be shortened.
-Do so in 1/4 “ increments and then get new readings to determine your progress.
+While many CB antennas feature a “tunable tip” that uses a small screw, some antennas may need to be cut to be shortened.
+Do so in 1/4" increments and then get new readings to determine your progress.

 If your antenna is too short, it is necessary to increase its physical length.
-Most instances where the length of an antenna is too short are caused by a lack of ground plane.
-In modern antennas, there is usually a method for adding length built into the antenna.
-Other options, such as adding a spring or a second antenna, are also legitimate options.
+Most instances where the antenna length is too short are caused by a lack of ground plane.
+In modern antennas, there's usually a method for adding length built in to the antenna.
+Other options, such as adding a CB antenna spring, are also legitimate.

 Readings on both channels that are less than 2.0 mean that your radio is safe to operate, but transmission may not be optimal.
 If readings on these channels are in the red zone on your SWR meter or above 3.0, do not attempt to use your radio.
 This problem must be remedied before attempting to use your radio.

-Let’s review the most common problems that cause your SWR meter to scream danger on all channels: poor grounds, a short in the coaxial connectors, or an improperly installed mounting stud.
+Let’s review the most common problems that cause your SWR meter to register danger on all channels: poor grounds, a short in the coaxial connectors, or an improperly installed mounting stud.

 1. A large percentage of high SWR readings are caused by ground plane problems.
-It is a good idea to run ground straps from the body of your vehicle to the frame, doors, trunk, etc. Everything except your dog.
+It's a good idea to run ground straps from the body of your vehicle to the frame, doors, trunk -- everything except your dog.
 Running the shortest possible ground strap from the antenna to the chassis or your vehicle is generally a good solution for ground plane problems.
-Simply put – grounding everything that can be ground together will improve ground plane.
+Simply put, grounding everything that can be ground together will improve ground plane.

 3. A short in the coaxial connectors may also be the culprit behind abnormally high SWR readings.
 Issues with the coaxial cables are often identifiable by eye, such as severe bends or pinches.
-You should know that it is essential to use 50-ohm coax for single antennas and 75-ohm for dual.
-When all else fails, sometimes it is just necessary to replace the coaxial cable because there is a failure inside the line.
+You should know that it's essential to use 50-ohm coax for single antennas and 75-ohm for dual.
+When all else fails, sometimes it's necessary to replace the coax cable because there's a failure inside the line.

 By following the steps outlined in this article, you should be able to successfully tune your antenna for optimal performance and transmission.